seervii/task-manager-api/README.md

 A REST API for a task management tool — organize work into Projects, with Tasks nested under each Project.
 Think of it as a simplified backend for something like Trello or Asana.

-## Why I built this

-Built as hands-on prep for an upcoming software engineering internship.
-Rather than following a tutorial end-to-end, I learned Express, PostgreSQL, and JWT authentication by building this project piece by piece — starting with in-memory data to get the routing logic right, then migrating to a real PostgreSQL database, then adding secure user authentication on top.

 ## Features
 - Full CRUD for Projects and Tasks
 - User signup/login with JWT authentication